indigo-iam/iam-ng/compose/README.md

 Images are set in the .env file.

 The Keycloak configuration needs to be run only once (the state is then persisted in the database).
-Interesting envirnoment variables:
+Interesting environment variables:

 | Env variable           | Meaning                                                                                    |
 | ---------------------- | ------------------------------------------------------------------------------------------ |